-When citing books, you must include the author(s)'s name(s), the year of publication, the title of the book, the publishing location, and the name of the publisher.
+When citing books, you must include the author(s)'s name(s), the year of publication, the title of the book, and the name of the publisher.
 Sometimes you will need to include the names of editors or the edition number.

 When citing articles, you must include the author(s)'s name(s), the title of the article, the title of the journal, magazine, or newspaper, the volume and issue numbers, the date of publication, and the page number(s).

 Kirman, J., Siminerio, S., & Wong, Z. (2016).
 The impact of a therapy dog program on children's reading skills and attitudes towards reading.
 Early Childhood Education Journal, 44(6), 637-651.